 - Maximum neck load for the 25kg test (Q6 test dummy 22,9 kg) is 1640 Kg Newton.
 The Pull load is 164 kg.

-The above graphs clearly show the difference between forward facing and rear facing neck loads.
+The above graphs clearly show the difference between forward-facing and

 Wrapping it up

 It is worth mentioning that several of the larger retailers do their own in-house crash testing.
 Many of them also do side impact testing during these tests even if the car seat is only being approved to R44-04.